inkeybow2002/modern-design-sandbox/CONTRIBUTING.md

 ## Pull Requests
 - Fork the repository and create a new branch.
 - Make your changes and ensure everything works by running tests.
+Make sure to run `npm test` to check for any issues.
 - Submit a pull request with a clear description of your changes.

 ## Code Style